thiagoschnell/docs-articles/README.md

 The foundation of the system replaces the virtualization model based on logical containers (LXC) — which share the same Kernel and expose the ecosystem to Zero-Day exploits via injection and buffer overflows — with a Separation Kernel (MILS).
 The physical execution hierarchy divides the CPU into four rings strictly regulated by the silicon: M-Mode,HS-Mode,VS-Mode,VU-Mode.

 The simulated device abandons the static, single-system design and distributes the computational load across a triangular topology of 4 independent VMs operating under a Zero Trust and Consensual Quorum regime: VM1 (Android OS / Web2),VM4 (Interlocutor  Enclave / Execute-Only Mode),VM2 (Micro-Linux / Web3),VM3 (The Predictive Telemetry Mechanism)
+The interlocutor is responsible for ensuring the encryption check on both sides, unlike blind encryption methods that only check one side.

 Instead of clearing the data with every request, VM4’s working RAM is configured as a Local Immutable Cryptographic Ledger (Mini-Blockchain in RAM).